mySoftware [Updates]

 Looks and works just like the one found in XGworks.
 An obvious choice if you have XG-compatible instruments!

-AutoArrange editor (S90 CD-ROM):
+AutoArrange (S90 CD-ROM):

 Nice if you prefer to work with styles.

-Audio Mixer (Motif ES CD-ROM):
+Audio Mixer (Motif ES and 01X CD-ROM):

 This mixer processes your audio tracks directly, and also hosts VST plugins and instruments.
 It allows for very flexible audio routing, and can be automated.

-Other components - such as the Staff view and Drum editor - are only included on the SOL2 or XGworks ST installation CDs.
+Optional Chord and Pitch Bend editors were released as a free download in Japan.
+Other components - such as the Staff and Drum views - are only included on the retail SOL2 or XGworks ST installation CDs.

 SOL2 and XGworks ST:

-XGworks ST, like the name implies, has pretty much everything you’re used to see in XGworks.
+XGworks ST, like the name implies, has pretty much everything we used to see in XGworks.
 Apart from the vastly improved audio framework, it also includes the S-YXG50 VST software synthesizer.
 It misses the Motif-derived TimeStretch/TimeSlice modules and some of the effect plugins you find in SOL2, but is otherwise complete.

 To sum things up...